F.C. De Kampioenen: F.C. De Kampioenen 4: Viva Boma (2019)

 F.C.
 De Kampioenen mourns the loss of their chairman Balthasar Boma, who was reportedly killed by a bunch of wild kangaroos while on holiday in Australia.
 Ronald becomes his successor at the meat factory, but does not seem to be fit for the job.
 His focus soon shifts to his new love interest Niki, who turns out to be the daughter of Dimitri De Tremmerie.
 DDT sees a new opportunity to lay his hands on Boma's company and take revenge on De Kampioenen.
 The latter meanwhile plan to join a carnival procession in which they will honor Boma and his final brainchild: the "Viva Boma" sausage.
 After receiving a surprising phone call, Doortje tries to convince everyone that Boma is still alive.

 Comics adaptations

 Since 1997 F.C.
-De Kampioenen has been adapted into an equally long-running and successful comics series, F.C.
+De Kampioenen has been adapted into a successful celebrity comic series, F.C.
 De Kampioenen, drawn by Hec Leemans.
+This comic book series kept on running after the TV series discontinued.
+Also the role of Xavier kept unchanged after the passing of actor Johny Voners who played that role in the TV series.